 Demand Abolition is eradicating the illegal commercial sex industry in the US—and, by extension, the world—by combating the demand for purchased sex.
 The most efficient approach to ending sexual exploitation is targeting sex buyers: when they stop buying, the entire system of degradation collapses.

-Sign up to receive our research and policy updates, newsletter, and details on upcoming events.
+Sign up to receive our email updates.
 No buyers, no business.

 Boston Herald: Opioid crisis fueling region’s sex trade

 The Boston Herald has published a powerful and carefully researched two-part special report on how the opioid epidemic fuels the sex trafficking industry.

 Over two days, the paper covered its front page with images and headlines capturing the brutality of the sex trade and its direct ties to drug abuse in Boston.
 In her series of articles and videos, Herald columnist Jessica Heslam focused a glaring spotlight on the role of sex buyers in driving this crime.

 “This is an industry that is driven by demand.
 If people weren’t buying sex, the industry would dry up and go away, dry up and go away,“ Massachusetts Attorney General Maura Healey told the Herald.